 Since its creation 30 years ago, BU’s Howard Thurman Center for Common Ground has become a welcoming place for students to discuss racial and cultural divides on campus and to explore their shared humanity.
 The center’s mission has become more important than ever in an era when racism—from police killings of young blacks to slurs and death threats at the University of Missouri—has sparked campus demonstrations across the country, including at BU.

 In December, President Robert A. Brown announced the establishment of a task force “to propose an expanded and more visible” Thurman Center “that can be a place to establish the inclusive community we all desire.”
-The task force held the first of two public “listening sessions” at the center on February 2.
+Tonight at 6, the task force will hold the first of two public “listening sessions” at the center.
 The second session will be on February 17, at 5 p.m.

 “We’re going to want people to give us real specific thoughts,” says Kenneth Elmore (SED’87), dean of students and task force cochair along with Mary Elizabeth Moore, dean of the School of Theology.
 “What kinds of programs should be part of the Thurman Center going forward?
 What kinds of activities should be part of it?
 And, by the way, where should the Thurman Center be?”

 “Right now,” says Elmore, “you’ve got to walk to the GSU, go to the basement, to go to this thing.”
 He sees an alternative model in the Engineering Product Innovation Center on Commonwealth Avenue, whose street-level floor-to-ceiling glass frontage gives passersby a view of its technology-laden work spaces.